-a.
-All regular employees shall be entitled to such holidays with pay as enumerated herein.
-All holidays proclaimed by the Governor, other than Thanksgiving Day, shall not be deemed County holidays unless affirmatively made so by resolution of the Board of Supervisors.
+- a.
+Regular employees shall be entitled to such holidays with pay as enumerated herein.
+Holidays proclaimed by the Governor, other than Thanksgiving Day, shall not be deemed County holidays unless affirmatively made so by resolution of the Board of Supervisors. - 1.
+The holidays are January 1, the third Monday in January, February 12, the third Monday in February, March 31, the last Monday in May, June 19, July 4, the

-- (1) The holidays are January 1, the third Monday in January, February 12, the third Monday in February, March 31, the last Monday in May, July 4, the first Monday in September, the second Monday in October, November 11, Thanksgiving Day, the day after Thanksgiving, and December 25. - (2) When January 1, February 12, March 31, July 4, November 11, or December 25 holidays fall on Sunday, regular employees who work in a unit for which the normal work schedule does not include Saturday and Sunday shall be entitled to the Monday following as a holiday with pay. - (3) When March 31, November 11 falls on Saturday, regular employees shall be entitled to the preceding Friday as a holiday with pay. - (4) When January 1, February 12, March 31, July 4, or December 25 falls on Saturday, regular employees who work in a unit for which the normal work schedule does not include Saturday and Sunday shall be credited with eight (8) hours of compensating time off to permit the employee to take the Friday before the holiday off with pay.
-If the appointing authority cannot grant the employee the day off with pay on the Friday before the holiday, because of the needs of the service, the employee may take another day off in lieu.

-If the employee takes the customary four (4) hours compensating time off on the last day before Christmas or New Year's on December 24, the employee shall be granted or credited four (4) additional hours of compensating time off and eight (8) hours CTO on December 31.
+- first Monday in September, the second Monday in October, November 11, Thanksgiving Day, the day after Thanksgiving, and December 25. - 2.
+When January 1, February 12, March 31, June 19, July 4, November 11, or December 25 holidays fall on Sunday, regular employees who work in a unit for which the normal work schedule does not include Saturday and Sunday shall be entitled to the Monday following as a holiday with pay. - 3.
+When March 31, June 19, November 11 falls on Saturday, regular employees shall be entitled to the preceding Friday as a holiday with pay. - 4.
+When January 1, February 12, March 31, July 4, or December 25 falls on Saturday, regular employees who work in a unit for which the normal work schedule does not include Saturday and Sunday shall be credited with eight (8) hours of compensating time off to permit the employee to take the Friday before the holiday off with pay.
+If the appointing authority cannot grant the employee the day off with pay on the Friday before the holiday, because of the needs of the service, the employee may take another day off in lieu. - If the employee takes the customary four (4) hours compensating time off on the last day before Christmas or New Year's on December 24, the employee shall be granted or credited four (4) additional hours of compensating time off and eight (8) hours CTO on December 31.
 On the other hand, if the employee takes the customary four (4) hours compensating time off on December 31, the employee shall be granted or credited four (4) additional hours of compensating time off and eight (8) hours CTO on December 24.
-The total amount of compensating time off granted or credited, including the customary four hours, shall not exceed sixteen (16) hours.

-(5) It is the intent of the parties that County employees shall take off from work the Fridays enumerated herein except where the appointing authority requires otherwise.

-b.
-Regular employees who work in a unit for which the normal work schedules include Saturdays, Sundays, and holidays shall be granted one (1) day off every four (4) weeks in lieu of prescribed holidays.
-Such time off shall be designated in the employees' regular work schedule.
-If not scheduled and taken every four (4) weeks, such time shall accrue at the rate of four (4) hours each biweekly pay period.

-c.
-Except as provided in Subsection a. and Subsection b., regular employees required to work on a holiday shall receive overtime compensation in addition to holiday pay.

-d.
-Each employee shall be allowed four (4) hours off work with pay on the last working day before Christmas or the last working day before New Year's.
-If the employee is unable, because of the needs of the service, to take such time off, he/she shall be credited with four (4) hours compensatory time off.
-This time off shall be prorata for part-time employees.
+The total amount of compensating time off granted or credited, including the customary four hours, shall not exceed sixteen (16) hours. - 5.
+It is the intent of the parties that County employees shall take off from work the Fridays enumerated herein except where the appointing authority requires otherwise. - b.
+Regular employees who work in a unit for which the normal work schedules include Saturdays, Sundays, and holidays will accrue Holiday-in-Lieu at the rate of four and six tenths (4.6) hours each biweekly pay period. - c.
+Except as provided in Section 8.a. and Section 8.b. regular employees required to work on a holiday shall receive overtime compensation in addition to holiday pay. - d.
+Employees are allowed four (4) hours off work with pay on the last working day before Christmas or the last working day before New Year's.
+If the employee is unable, because of the needs of the service, to take such time off, the employee shall be credited with four (4) hours compensatory time off.
+This time off shall be pro-rata for part-time employees.